ampotos/dynStruct/README.md

 To compile dynStruct for a 32bits target on a 64bits os execute `build.sh 32`

-Install dependance for dynStruct.py: `pip3 install -r requirements.txt`
+Install dependencies for dynStruct.py: `pip3 install -r requirements.txt`

 ## Data gatherer